gauravjot/social-network-dashbaoard/README.md

 # Social Network Dashboard

 This is a template built in pure HTML and CSS with help of Bootstrap.
+Check the live preview: [https://gauravjot.github.io/social-network-dashbaoard/](https://gauravjot.github.io/social-network-dashbaoard/)

 ![Screenshot](screenshot.png)